Adroiti/docs-for-code-review-tools/checkstyle-MissingCtor.md

-Pattern: Check that classes (except abstract one) define a ctor and don't rely on the default one
+Pattern: Class should define a constructor

 Issue: -